Close

 • increasing equipment on mobile phone towers, to cope with growing data usage on smartphones

-• rising traffic volumes on toll roads, as a result of urban congestion
+• rising traffic volumes on toll roads, as a result of urban congestion.

 While global listed infrastructure is a relatively interest rate sensitive asset class, it also has long term structural growth attributes.

-Responsible Investment
+Responsible investment

 ESG issues are fundamental to infrastructure companies, given they have significant service obligations and moral accountability to the communities in which they operate.

 ESG analysis is integrated into our investment process through our quality assessment and ranking model.
 This model consists of 25 criteria that influence stock returns in general and infrastructure securities in particular.
 A score is assigned to each criterion; a lower quality score makes it harder for a stock to be included within the overall portfolio.
-ESG criteria account for 20% of the overall quality score.
+ESG factors are captured both explicitly, through scores for Environmental, Social and Governance quality criteria, and implicitly, where ESG factors are relevant to the other quality criteria we consider.

-Learn more about the Global Listed Infrastructure team's approach to Responsible Investment
+Learn more about the Global Listed Infrastructure team's approach to responsible investment

-Meet the Investment team
+Meet the investment team

 Peter Meany